weberjn/org.openhab.automation.javascripting/README.md

 # openHAB Java Scripting

-This openHAB add-on provides support for JSR 223 scripts written in Java.
+This openHAB add-on provides support for JSR 223 scripts written in Java that can be used as rules or transformations.

 It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine).